UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 *ricgraph_explorer.py*, it will be started using that development web server.
 As this development web server is sufficient for development and demoing, it is certainly *not* sufficient for exposing Ricgraph data to the outside world (that is, to users outside your own virtual machine).
-The same holds for the Ricgraph REST API.
+The same holds for the [Ricgraph REST API](ricgraph_restapi.md).

 For this, you will need a web server and a WSGI environment.
 For the REST API, you will need an ASGI environment.
 This section describes how
 to do that with Apache and *gunicorn*.
-However, the example configuration file for Apache exposes Ricgraph Explorer to the outside world on a http (unencrypted) connection, without any form of authentication.
+Note that the example configuration file for Apache exposes Ricgraph Explorer to the outside world on a http (unencrypted) connection, without any form of authentication.
 Certainly, this is not the way to do it.
-At least you should expose Ricgraph Explorer using a https (encrypted) connection, possibly with additional authentication.
+At least you should expose Ricgraph Explorer and the REST API using a https (encrypted) connection, possibly with additional authentication.

 Therefore, the configuration file provided is an example for further development.